ucl-isd/moodle-mod_coursework/README.md

 Releases
 =================
+**February 2026** - Actual release at UCL
+- Major improvements to the feedback agreement interfaces for Rubrics and Marking Guides
+- Improved the Automated Agreement of Marks to meet UCL requirements
+- bug fixes bringing stability after the major redesign

 **October 2025** - Full redesign of the user interfaces and refactoring using mustache templates by [University College London](https://blogs.ucl.ac.uk/digital-education/)
 - implements support for Candidate Numbers via subplugin framework allowing for alternative sources, out of the box works with https://github.com/ucl-isd/moodle-local_sitsgradepush
 - in reverse Coursework is now supported for Marks Transfer to SITS and automated deadline extensions via https://github.com/ucl-isd/moodle-local_sitsgradepush